-Once you have a list of ideas try scheduling them out and decide when you are going to post.
-Are you going to post on a daily, weekly, or monthly basis?
-If you are starting out I would recommend trying to stick a weekly schedule.
-With some of the tools listed above, you can even schedule out blog posts.
-Which makes it really handy!
+Once you have a list of ideas, try scheduling them out and decide when you will post.
+Are you going to post daily, weekly, or monthly?
+If you are starting, I recommend sticking to a weekly schedule.
+With some of the tools listed above, you can schedule blog posts, which makes it handy!

 How do I get the word out?

-Once you have your blog up and running get the word out there!
-Share it on Facebook, LinkedIn, Instagram, Twitter.
-As you write a post share it out there with hashtags, images, gifs, etc. Spread it far and wide.
-Some tips for getting the word out
+Once you have your blog up and running, get the word out there!
+Share it on Facebook, LinkedIn, Instagram, and Twitter.
+As you write a post, share it with hashtags, images, gifs, etc. Spread it far and wide.
+Here are some tips for getting the word out

 Create a Pinterest board featuring your content

-Add your blog as a link your bio for social media
+Add your blog as a link to your bio for social media

 As you post to share the link out

-Post your blog message out on linked in articles for more eyes on your work
+Post your blog message on linked-in articles for more eyes on your work